Florida Virtual School: Funding

-Legislation
+Legal

 FLVS operates under the guidance of a gubernatorial-appointed Board of Trustees according to Florida Statute (s.
 228.082, F.S.).

 Florida statute 1003.428 requires all high school students to complete an online course prior to graduation.
 All Florida students are eligible to take online courses with FLVS and cannot be denied this option by their district per Section 1002.37(3)(c), F.S.

+In 2023 FLVS was sued for title IX violations by a former teacher at the school who was fired for using the title "Mx."
+The school maintains the firing was required as per Florida's "Don't Say Gay" law.